"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 Objectivity is the Magician's capacity to see reality as it is—not as he wishes or fears it to be.

 This is not cold detachment.
-True objectivity includes awareness of one's subjectivity.
-It means knowing how personal filters shape perception.
+Real objectivity includes awareness of our subjectivity.
+It means knowing how personal filters shape what we see.

 Objectivity and the Magician